 - Simmer until the prawns are cooked through, 4-5 mins.
 IMPORTANT: Wash hands and equipment after handling raw prawns.
 Prawns are cooked when pink on the outside and opaque in the middle.

-- Add another splash of water if the sauce needs loosening.
+- Add a splash of water if the sauce needs loosening.

 - Meanwhile, mix together the lemon zest and parsley in a small bowl.

 - Toss the drained rigatoni in the sauce.

 - Season to taste with a squeeze of lemon juice, salt and pepper.